christianshub/TestAutomation/README.md

 ## To-do

 - Sheet navigation possibility.
-- Seperate into sub methods for readability.
+- Seperate methods into sub methods for better readability.
 - Use logfiles to write an error report with reproduceable steps.
 - Create FAQ